drmacsika/ocs-tech-challenge/README.md

 - There could be possibility of catching more advance edge cases and validations as well as error handling
 - End-to-end test

+## Debugging issues with tests
+- Ensure that a valid Pandascore API Key is set and the NODE ENV is also set
+- Clear out the snapshot src/__tests__/__snapshots__/resolvers.test.ts.snap